 Deal with the Devil: Doom makes a deal with Dormammu to get an early copy of Ultimate Marvel vs. Capcom 3.
 Unfortunately, he pays him with Bison dollars which causes Dormammu to wipe Hiryu's mind clean in retaliation.

-Diplomatic Impunity: Phoenix Wright managed to get Doctor Doom acquitted out of the court charges by pointing out that Doom was not a US citizen as the monarch of Latveria.
+Diplomatic Impunity: Doom uses this back and forth whenever things go south for him and someone threatens to turn him in.
+Phoenix Wright managed to get Doctor Doom acquitted out of the court charges by pointing out that Doom was not a US citizen as the monarch of Latveria.

 Death Glare: Doom dishes one in the short "Lawsuit is Magic" when Wesker and Max makes fun of it being cancelled.
 Finger Laser ensues.